emilypark0418/emilypark.github.io/_posts/2020-05-15-about-the-author.md

 ## Education

 I graduated from **Yonsei University**, with a **B.A. in Business Administration** and a **B.S. in Computer Science**.
 I also have a Samsung Convergence Software Course (SCSC) certificate.
 In school, I was also involved in an IT Business Strategy club project for product strategy of SK Telecom’s AI assistant Nugu, which is a Korean version of Alexa / Google Home.
 I also played keyboard for my class band in my freshman year.
+I received scholarship from KFAS (Korea Foundation for Advanced Studies) for my 4 years of undergraduate studies.

 ## Hobbies